mindplay-dk/unbox/README.md

   * **NO auto-wiring** - because `$container->register(Foo::name)` isn't a burden, and explicitly designates something as being a service; unintentionally treating a non-singleton as a singleton can be a weird experience.
+(You can use the `inject()` method to implement auto-wiring for specific use-cases, but blindly doing "magic" auto-wiring by default isn't meaningful or safe.)

   * **NO caching** - because configuring a container really shouldn't be so much overhead as to justify the need for caching.
 Unbox is fast.